adamedx/autographps/ROADMAP.md

 * Remove redundant ResultVariable in favor of OutVariable without impacting LASTGRAPHITEMS
 * Fix find-graphtype xxx -Criteria property -- break in beta only due to property named keys interfering with PowerShell non-deterministic, auto-magic keyed collection behavior: https://github.com/PowerShell/PowerShell/issues/7758
 * Fix measure-graph in beta where enum type with no enum members broke beta schema processing and all type functionality
+* Add headers to certain commands like set-graphitem, new-graphitem, get-graphitem, remove-graphitem

 ### Postponed